 The Internet of Things is not going away.
-Devices are typically low-powered, networked, and require secure administration.
+Devices are low-powered, networked, and they require secure administration.
 SSL/TLS typically only works securely on the wider internet due to the requirement for trustable end-point identification to bootstrap the trust model.
 This working session aims to analyse the problem and propose solutions.

 IoT devices require secure administration.
-Currently devices are typically administered using web protocols.
+Currently devices are administered using web protocols.
 Using plain HTTP is weak due to the problems of MITM credentials and/or read/write data.
 Using HTTPS/SSL/TLS is problematic because it is currently difficult, if not impossible, to trust the certificates provided by the IoT devices; e.g. a MITM attacker could establish a connection with the IoT device and serve a different certificate to the admin user, essentially decrypting, modifying, or injecting traffic into the session.